We-a-vers/FirstValue/specs/adr/10312023-NamingConventions.md

 ## Context and Problem Statement

 Inconsistent branch, file, and variable names can affect the readability of code.
-In order to keep our code organized and allow every member to understand others' code easily, we will follow a standard naming convention for files/components, variables, and branches.
+In order to keep our code organized and allow every member to understand others' code easily, we will follow a standard naming convention for branches, files/components, and variables.

 ## Considered Options